 Our Brisbane Business Community

-While Council’s Economic Recovery Taskforce works to help local businesses get back on their feet and rebuild Brisbane’s economy in the wake of coronavirus, many local businesses have inspired us with their innovation and creativity.
+Council's Small Business Roundtable will identify opportunities and initiatives to help businesses grow and succeed as the city's focus shifts from economic recovery to economic revitalisation.
+While Council’s Economic Recovery Taskforce worked to help local businesses get back on their feet and rebuild Brisbane’s economy in the wake of coronavirus, many local businesses inspired us with their innovation and creativity.

-We’re sharing some local business stories of pivoting, solidarity and resilience, hoping it offers inspiration to get your business back on track.
+We’re sharing some of these local business success stories of pivoting, solidarity and resilience.

 Cork & Chroma